-Articles may vary in length, but submissions should not normally exceed 5,000 to 9,000 words (inclusive of notes and bibliography).
+Articles may vary in length, but submissions should not normally exceed 5,000 to 8,000 words (inclusive of notes and bibliography).
+Questions about contributions with forensic phonetics and speech signal analysis should be sent to the Editor, Peter French.
+Submissions should be made through the Equinox website as instructed below.